What can Jesus' interactions with the Pharisees and teachers of the law in Luke 5 teach us today?

 We who have grown up in the church have sometimes struggled with that.
 It can be easy for us to imitate religious forms without experiencing and living a real Christian life.
 Too often, the world has quickly seen through us, and it has rejected our Christ.

 May Christ never allow us to be satisfied with going through the motions.
-May He never let us be satisfied with living and letting live.
+May He never let us be satisfied with a live-and-let-live lifestyle.
 May it ever be clear to us that His call is to a live-and-share lifestyle.

-I wrote these devotional thoughts while a missionary in Italy.
+I wrote these devotional thoughts while Barbara and I were missionaries in Italy.
 They were published in Standard, a Faith Connections curriculum take-home piece for adult Sunday school classes produced by The Foundry.

 -- Howard Culbertson,